MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ## Overview

 External calls enable you to ingest data from APIs outside of Microsoft Dynamics 365 Fraud Protection (Fraud Protection) and then use that data to make informed decisions in real-time.
-For example, third-party address and phone verification services, or your own custom scoring models, may provide critical input in determining the risk-level of an event.
-With external calls, you can connect to any API endpoint, make a request to that endpoint from within your rule, and use the response from that endpoint to make a decision.
+For example, third-party address and phone verification services, or your own custom scoring models, may provide critical input in determining the risk-level for some events.
+With external calls, you can connect to any API endpoint, make a request to that endpoint when necessary from within your rule, and use the response from that endpoint to make a decision.

+> [!NOTE]
+> If this additional data will be needed for all events, you can also send it as part of the assessment schema.
+For more information about how to send custom data as part of your API request, see [Custom data sample](https://docs.microsoft.com/dynamics365/fraud-protection/view-purchase-protection-schemas#custom-data-sample).

 ## Types of APIs you can use in an external call